Overtime (sports network)

 Overtime is a sports media company geared towards Generation Z sports fans.
 The company distributes original sports content on social media outlets, including Facebook, Snapchat, and YouTube and sells apparel with its logos and branding.
 In 2021, Overtime launched Overtime Elite, a professional basketball league for 16-19 year-olds.
 In 2022, Overtime launched OT7, a low-contact, seven-on-seven American football league.
+In August 2023, Overtime held its first Overtime Boxing (OTX) matches at Overtime Elite Arena in Atlanta.

 History

 Overtime was founded in late 2016 by Dan Porter and Zack Weiner.

 Initially, Overtime focused on short-form content of high school athletes captured on iPhone technology developed by Porter and Weiner.
 Overtime's social content helped grow the popularity of NBA stars including Zion Wiliamson and Trae Young.
 The company has expanded its offerings to include medium and long-form content.
 In 2021, Overtime announced the launch of OT Films with docuseries on Cade Cunningham and Justin Fields and a college athlete creator studio with its first project being an original series with Space Jam 2 star Ceyair Wright.

 In February 2017, Overtime raised a $2.5 million seed round with Greycroft and former NBA commissioner David Stern contributing.

 In February 2018, Overtime raised a $9.5 million Series A round with Andreessen Horowitz, BoxGroup, Kevin Durant, and returning investor Greycroft contributing.

 In February 2019, Overtime raised a $23 million Series B round with Spark Capital, MSG Network, Sapphire Ventures, Victor Oladipo, Carmelo Anthony, Baron Davis, and returning investor Andreessen Horowitz contributing.

 In March 2019, Overtime announced a partnership with MSG Network to develop simulcasts for NBA games.

 In April 2021, Overtime raised an $80 million Series C round with Jeff Bezos, Alexis Ohanian, Drake, Devin Booker, Klay Thompson, Trae Young, and Pau Gasol contributing.

 In March 2022, Overtime announced plans to launch a low-contact, seven-on-seven football league, OT7, with Cam Newton investing in the league.
 OT7 officially launched in June 2022.

 In May 2022, Daymond John joined Overtime's board of directors.

 In August 2022, Overtime raised a $100 million Series D round with Liberty Media Corporation and returning investor Jeff Bezos contributing.

 In September 2022, Overtime announced a partnership with FootballCo to develop branded content for the 2022 FIFA World Cup.

+in October 2023, Overtime announced a multi-year partnership with Adidas as the exclusive apparel and footwear sponsor of Overtime Elite, OT7, and Overtime Select.

+In November 2023, Overtime and the NFL announced a partnership that will give Overtime behind-the-scenes access to make content at key events, including the Super Bowl, Pro Bowl, Combine, and Draft.
+It's the brand's first content deal with one of the four major U.S. sports leagues.